Hippocampome-Org/hco_dev_docs/docs/synaptic_probabilities/propagate_errors.md

 and mysql_db_name found in database_save.sh in the base csv2db_import directory.
 This is a file that a user creates based on the example_database_save.sh file.

+Exported csv files:
+By default build_error_prop.sh will export SynproCP.csv, SynproCPTotal.csv, SynproNOC.csv, SynproNOCTotal.csv, SynproNoPS.csv, and SynproNPSTotal.csv to the standard export directory.
+That directory is /var/tmp/SynproExports/.
+The csv files can then be moved to the appropriate iconv subfolder to for the csv2db_import processes to insert them into the database using map.py.

+One time import of tables:
+By default build_error_prop.sh has create_synpro_sub_layers.sql and create_synpro_parcel_volumes.sql commented out.
+If those tables are not in the database those lines should be uncommented out to add them.
+They can then be commented out again to avoid trying to reimport them any additional time there is an interest in running build_error_prop.sh.

 Csv file note:
 <br>In SynproParcelVolumes.csv for EC subregion the "L" in layer names was removed to match the way that
 is described in the neurite_quantified tables.
 This allows compatibility for queries.